 In a Nutshell:

-• The particulate matter in wildfire smoke comes with real health consequences, and some populations are more susceptible than others (such as children, elderly folks, those with pre-existing conditions).
+• The particulate matter in wildfire smoke comes with serious health risks and exposure should not be taken lightly.
+Some populations are more susceptible than others (such as children, pregnant & elderly folks, and those with pre-existing conditions).

 • When it comes to wildfire smoke, any air filter is better than no air filter.